tapilew/equilibrio-alpha/README.md

 structure.
 This swift event availability is critical for demonstrating the real-time confirmation in the demo, showcasing the composability potential of the protocol where off-chain or future on-chain services can reliably react to these fast-flowing events originating from an immutable ledger.
+The **modular design** of the smart contract within the `contracts/src` directory, emitting a **standardized event**, is key to this composability, providing a clear and consistent interface for external services to interact with the protocol's core functionality.

 ---